hahaplus/ocrus0/README.md

 7. Your project should be ready to be built.
 For this, go to **Project->Build all**.

 ### 5. Step: Run the Executable
-After build, the binary `Debug/ImageProcess` will be generated.
+After build, the binary `Debug/ImageProcess` will be generated in project root directory.

 Run the following command to do OCR by using command line: